o0101/good.html/README.md

   border: medium dashed var(--sparkle);
 }

+span.button {
+  appearance: button;
+  /* ... flesh it out ... */
+}

 ```

 All these files are optional.
 You don't need to provide a `markup.html`, `script.js` or `style.css` file in your component directory, but if you do, they will be utilized.

+Also if you define a top-level `style.css` file in your `/components` base directory, it will be automatically imported into all component's style files.

 #### A note on scope